Humboldt-WI/blog/content/research/seminar/06FinancialTime Series.md

 X_test = X_test.reshape(X_test.shape[0], TS, FEATURES)
 {{< /highlight >}}

+### Model Design

 Similar to any Keras network we can design recurrent architectures.
 Just add an LSTM layer instead of a normal dense layer.
 If you call the function, make sure that your input dimensions fit our dataset.
 Otherwise you will not be able to train your model.

-The code itself should be self-explanatory.
-Our first model is very easy.
-If you do not know anything about Keras, please refer to the <a https://keras.io/#keras-the-python-deep-learning-library">30s guide</a>.
+Our first model is kept simple, but in case you do not know anything about Keras, please refer to the <a href="https://keras.io/#keras-the-python-deep-learning-library">Keras in 30s guide</a>.
-This should just give us a starting point to explain different concepts and extentions.
+This should give us a starting point to explain different concepts and extensions.

 {{< highlight python "style=emacs" >}}
 # Our first very easy model